Divorce, Family, and Civil Mediation

 Mediation Practice Areas

-Jamie Williamson, a FL Supreme Court Certified Family Mediator, is contracted by both Florida’s First and Fourteenth Judicial Circuits to provide Family Mediation for the Court-Sponsored Family Mediation Program.
-Call Amity for information on schedule Court-Ordered Family Mediation.
+Jamie C. Williamson, a FL Supreme Court Certified Family Mediator, is contracted by both Florida’s First and Fourteenth Judicial Circuits to provide Family Mediation for the Court-Sponsored Family Mediation Program.
+Call Amity for information on scheduling Court-Ordered Family Mediation.
 The process varies by Judicial Circuit.

 Click on the Divorce and Family Mediation tab to learn about our all the services we have to help couples and families, including Marriage Mediation — a practical alternative to marriage counseling for couples who want to stay together and learn new ways to work things out.

-Amity mediators have extensive experience on both sides of many workplace issues such as workers compensation, wrongful termination, workplace discrimination, sexual harassment, and conflicts between co-workers.
+Amity mediators Larry A. Williamson and Jamie C. Williamson have extensive experience on both sides of many workplace issues such as workers compensation, wrongful termination, workplace discrimination, sexual harassment, and conflicts between co-workers.
 Using a Facilitative Approach to mediation, we help bring about fair and equitable settlement agreements on workers comp and termination issues.
 For troubled co-workers who both want to remain with their current employer, we utilize a Transformative Approach to mediation that empowers co-workers to define their own issues, to understand each other’s point-of-view, to resolve their current issues, to renew their relationship, and to be better at solving future conflicts, all of which helps restore harmony and build community in the organization.

 HOA & Homeowner Conflicts